kylecorry31/Trail-Sense/guides/en-US/guide_tool_tides.txt

 For the best accuracy, input all tides for each relevant day.
 Trail Sense will distinguish between entered and estimated tides on the tide chart.

+For lunitidal estimations, you can choose between the following:
+- **Auto**: This will automatically calculate the lunitidal interval based on the entered high tides.
+Requires at least one high tide to be entered.
+- **Local**: Enter the lunitidal interval in hours and minutes for your location.
+This requires the location to be set, but does not require a tide table.
+- **UTC/Greenwich**: Enter the lunitidal interval in hours and minutes for UTC/Greenwich.
+This does not require a location or tide table.

 ## Viewing a tide table
 By default, the Tides tool displays the closest tide to your location when you open it.
 To change this, go to Settings > Tides > 'Show closest tide' to toggle between displaying the closest tide and the last tide you viewed.